-We’re sending our Troopers on the experience of a lifetime as crew of a Tall Ship, thanks to Steam Marine Training who have very kindly donated 5 places per year for 5 years!!
-Four of our fabulous Troopers and our very own ‘Captain’ here at FYF Nicola have aready sailed the high seas!!
+We’re sending our Troopers on the experience of a lifetime as the crew of a Tall Ship, thanks to Stream Marine Training who have very kindly donated 5 places per year for 5 years!!
+Four of our fabulous Troopers and our very own ‘Captain’ here at FYF Nicola have already sailed the high seas!!

 Alan Titchmarsh, Vice Patron of JST says ” I’ve seen people come home from a voyage and seem 5 feet taller – the experience has completely changed the way they see themselves”

 Sam told us “The trip was far from a holiday, as it involved challenges such as setting the sails, going aloft and helming the ship, as well as cooking and cleaning.
 But despite the hard work, I thoroughly enjoyed the experience.
 It was a real challenge.
 There were no home comforts – just friendly, happy people mucking in”